About PFAS

 - Partnering with Stakeholders

-- Since firefighting foam is known to contain these contaminants, military bases have been a concern.
-That is why the military is sampling at military locations around the state.
-Results have not been concerning.
+- Military Bases: Since firefighting foam is known to contain these contaminants, military bases have been a concern.
+Military contractors are now sampling at various military locations around the state to determine the extent of PFAS contaminants.
+Drinking water has not been found to be impacted by PFAS at these locations.

 Additional Resources

-- IDEM PFAS Sampling Project for Community Public Water Systems [ZIP]
+- IDEM PFAS Sampling Project for Community Public Water Systems [PDF]

-- IDEM: Remediation Closure Guide (RCG) - Screening Levels
+- IDEM: Risk-Based Closure Guide (R2) - Published Levels

 - Indiana Administrative Code: PFAS Containing Firefighting Foam Use in Training